dblock/code.dblock.org/_posts/2009/2009-02-22-svn2svn-migrating-from-sourceforge-to-codeplex.markdown

 - simulation mode
 - prompts on commit

-Alpha build on it's way.
+Alpha build on its way.

 #### Update (2015)